khusburai28/Health_Huddle/README.md

 ## Health Huddle

-A digital journaling app with with mood tracking.
+A digital journaling app with health and  mood tracking.

 ### Installing